Diabetes in Cats: FAQs for Australian Cat Owners

 What is diabetes in cats?

-How is diabetes diagnosed in cats?
+How is it diagnosed in them?

 TestDescription

-Fructosamine concentrationAssessing long-term blood sugar control.
+Fructosamine concentrationAssessing long-term sugar control.

-Urine glucose concentrationChecking for the presence of glucose in the urine, which can indicate high blood sugar levels.
+Urine glucose concentrationChecking for the presence of glucose in the urine, which can indicate high sugar levels.

 Ketone bodies in urine or bloodDetecting the presence of ketones, which are produced by the body when it breaks down fat for energy due to a lack of available glucose.